Skip to content

 }

-push assigns a ref automatically and hands the encoded frame to the transport.
-It returns once the frame is enqueued; it does not wait for a reply.
+push assigns a ref automatically and hands the frame to the socket actor.
+It is fire-and-forget: it returns immediately and does not wait for a reply.

 aquamarine.push(